 Gastropods class includes all types of snails, meaning land snails, freshwater and saltwater.
 It also includes slugs.
 In total, this class includes 65,000 to 80,000 different species.
 Their estimated age is about 500 million years.

-The external shell is one of the first things you notice about the snail.
+The snail’s shell is one of the first things you notice about the snail.
 It is also the main difference between a snail and its close family relative, the slug.

 Different species have different shells.
 They are different in size, color and shape.
 But they all have a spiral design made of several whorls and consist mostly from calcium.